Britannicus: Fall of Messalina

-Britannicus took part in the celebrations of Rome's 800th anniversary (in the year 48).
-It was the sixth ever Ludi Saeculares ("Secular Games") and sixty-four years since the last one held in the summer of 17 BC by Augustus.
+Britannicus took part in the celebrations of Rome's 800th anniversary in AD 48.
+It was the sixth-ever Ludi Saeculares ("Secular Games") and sixty-four years since the last one had been held in the summer of 17 BC by Augustus.
 Britannicus' father was there, as was Lucius Domitius and his mother Agrippina, the last two surviving descendants of Germanicus.
 Claudius watched the young nobility, including Britannicus and Domitius, enact the Battle of Troy in the circus.
-Tacitus says Domitius was greeted with more enthusiasm than Britannicus.
+Tacitus says that Domitius was greeted with more enthusiasm than Britannicus.

-The games were seen as the introduction of Agrippina and Domitius to public life, and Britannicus' mother Messalina must have been aware of this and envious of Agrippina.
+The games were seen as the introduction of Agrippina and Domitius to public life, and Britannicus' mother, Messalina, must have been aware of that and been envious of Agrippina.
 Tacitus writes that Messalina was too busy engaging in an "insane" affair to plot the destruction of Agrippina.
 He says:

 The affair continued into the next year.
 It was then that the affair between Messalina and Silius took a new turn.
-Silius, who had no children of his own, proposed to marry Messalina on condition that she allow him to adopt Britannicus.
+Silius, who had no children of his own, proposed to marry Messalina if she allowed him to adopt Britannicus.
 The plan was to overthrow Claudius and rule together as regents of Britannicus.
-She acquiesced and waited for Claudius to leave Rome before performing the sacrifice and entering the bigamous marriage.
+She acquiesced and waited for Claudius to leave Rome before she performed the sacrifice and entered the bigamous marriage.
 The illegal union was made known to Claudius by Callistus and Narcissus, freedmen in his service.
-Claudius had Messalina, Silius, and others who knew of the affair put to death.
-Messalina was given a knife to kill herself with, though a tribune of the Praetorian Guard had to force it through her neck.
+Claudius had Messalina, Silius and others who knew of the affair put to death.
+Messalina was given a knife to kill herself, but a tribune of the Praetorian Guard had to force it through her neck.
 Images and statues of Silius and his associates were ordered to be destroyed.

-During his father's marriage to Agrippina
+Father's marriage to Agrippina

 The fall of Silius and Messalina opened the way for Agrippina the Younger to become his father's fourth wife.
 His father claimed to be uninterested in another marriage, but it was not long until he remarried.
 Unlike his uncle Germanicus, his father had never been adopted into the Julii.
-Claudius thought marrying his niece would bring his family closer to that of Augustus, as Agrippina and Domitius were the last living descendants of Germanicus.
-So, in 49, despite a marriage between uncle and niece being incestuous under Roman law, his father remarried.
-Agrippina guided Claudius even more easily than Messalina, and as a daughter of Germanicus and a descendant of Augustus, she became very popular among soldiers and the people.
-In short, Agrippina's rise to power was due to the emperor's obedience to her and her excellent bloodline and strong political connections.
+Claudius thought that marrying his niece would bring his family closer to that of Augustus, as Agrippina and Domitius were the last living descendants of Germanicus.
+Therefore, in 49, although a marriage between uncle and niece was incestuous under Roman law, his father remarried.
+As a daughter of Germanicus and a descendant of Augustus, she was very popular among soldiers and the people.
+In short, her excellent bloodline and strong political connections made her an attractive candidate for marriage.